 Antidoping Switzerland is a foundation under Swiss law.
-It is financed by the Swiss federal government and Swiss Olympic.
+The foundation makes all strategic and operational decisions independently and autonomously.
+There are service agreements with the Swiss federal government and Swiss Olympic.

 Our Principal Activities

 - Testing: Testing forms a significant part of our remit, and we conduct some 2,000 tests per year.
 These are undertaken by doping control officers who may be accredited either as full time, as either their full-time or part-time profession.

 - Investigations: We foster a network of informants so that we are also able to track down and prove doping using non-analytical, intelligence-led methods.
 We also support the criminal prosecution authorities in their efforts to identify and prosecute violations of the criminal provisions of the Sport Promotion Act.

 - Training and Communication: Each year, we conduct well over 100 personal training sessions with more than 3,000 athletes and their support staff.
 In doing this, we provide training and information resources.